 So Customer Relationship Management (CRM) is software that centralizes interactions with customers.

-These interactions are analyzed and used in further and future customer interactions.
+These interactions are analysed and used in further and future customer interactions.

 A good CRM is a harmonious marriage of Strategic, Operational, and Analytical.